-2634 Application
+Application

-- A hardware/software system implemented to satisfy a particular set of requirements. - In this context, an application incorporates a system used to satisfy a subset of - requirements related to the verification or identification of an end user's identity so - that the end user's identifier can be used to facilitate the end user's interaction with the system.
+A hardware/software system implemented to satisfy a particular set of requirements.
+In this context, an application incorporates a system used to satisfy a subset of requirements related to the verification or identification of an end user's identify so that the end user's identifier can be used to facilitate the end user's interaction with the system.

-2640 Architecture
+Architecture